hagerna/World-Happiness-Data/Jess_Lilly/index.md

 The highest scoring countries on the Cantril Ladder, show the lowest levels of year-to-year score variability.
 While I cannot draw-cause-effect conclusions, I would suspect that the decrease in year-to-year variability of the top 5 and top 10 countries over time (and less significantly the top 25 over time) is in part due to an increased awareness of ranking influencing participant responses.

-### COMING SOON: Part C: How Happy is the US, Really?
+## COMING SOON: Part D: How Happy is the US, Really?